 Important: If a reservation is compulsory, and you board the train without a valid reservation with your Interrail Pass, you could be fined or asked to get off at the next station.

 InterCity trains are the trains between Europe’s major towns and cities.
 For most of these trains, reservations are not compulsory.
 In these trains, your Pass will be considered a valid ticket when boarding the train.
 However, do consider that you might not have a seat during very busy periods.
 If a train seat is important to you, it is worth to purchase a reservation before you board the train.
-Some of the most popular lines are Vienna to Salzburg, Amsterdam to Berlin and Berlin to Prague.

 There are a few exceptions where reservations are required, so make sure to pay close attention to the DiscoverEU Travel App when you plan your trip.